Stenka Razin: Razin and the "Persian princess"

-Stenka Razin Song
+Stenka Razin song

 In 1883, the Russian poet Dmitry Sadovnikov published the poem "Stenka Razin", which he, as was customary, presented as a "folk epic".
 The text of this poem, with minor changes, was set to music by an unknown author and became extremely popular, and was performed by many famous singers.
 The song recounts that Razin aboard his ship marries the captured "Persian princess" and his men accuse him of weakness — spending "one short night" with a woman — and that he himself has become a "woman" the next morning.
 Hearing these speeches, Razin throws the "princess" into the water as a gift to the Volga river, and continues the drunken fun with his men.

-The lyrics of the song were dramatized in one of the first Russian narrative films, Stenka Razin directed by Vladimir Romashkov in 1908.
+The lyrics of the song were dramatized in one of the first Russian narrative films, Stenka Razin, directed by Vladimir Romashkov and produced by Alexander Drankov in 1908.
 The film lasts about 10 minutes.
 The screenplay was written by Vasily Goncharov, and the music (the first film music to be specially written to accompany a silent film) was by Mikhail Ippolitov-Ivanov.